truthcoin/www.truthcoin.info/_posts/2015-05-15-deflation-the-last-word.md

 ---
-title: Decentralization and Deflation: The Last Word
+title: Bitcoin and Deflation, The Last Word
 comments: true
 ---